Veterans Guard of Canada

 In addition to serving as a defence force and guarding military installations, the Veterans Guard also assumed the responsibility of guarding Canadian internment camps.
 Taking over from the Canadian Provost Corps, the Veterans Guard helped free up younger Canadians for overseas service.
 Thirty-seven active companies and seventeen internment camp staffs were eventually raised for these duties.
 While the vast majority of the Veterans Guard remained on Canadian soil for the duration of the war, a small number of companies were dispatched around the globe.
 The General Duty Company was attached to the Canadian Military Headquarters in London, England, companies were dispatched to the Bahamas (No. 33 Coy.), British Guiana (No. 34 Coy.), and Newfoundland, and a smaller group escorted a shipment of mules to India.

 In the later years of the war and as the threat of foreign invasion diminished, the reserve companies of the Veterans Guard were disbanded and the men returned to civilian life.
 For those on Active Duty, they continued with their duties around the country.
 With the end of the war and as Prisoners of War were slowly transferred back to Great Britain between 1945 and 1947, the Active companies were also disbanded.
 Those remaining assisted in escorting PoWs across the Atlantic.
-The Veterans Guard of Canada was official struck off active service in 1947.
+The Veterans Guard of Canada was officially struck off active service in 1947.